NREL/OpenStudio-user-documentation/docs/next_steps/openstudio_application_interface.md

-# OpenStudio Application Interface
+# OpenStudio Application
-This section contains an overview of the OpenStudio Application interface.
+This section contains an overview of the OpenStudio Application.

 The [OpenStudio Quick Start Guide](../../img/pdfs/openstudio_interface_quickstart_1.4.0.pdf)  also provides an introduction to the interface for the Plug-in and the OpenStudio application.
 It also provides guidance on the basic workflow.